48 Hours in Petaluma, California

 Petaluma's Salute to American Graffiti

-La Dolce Vita Wine Lounge gathers boutique wines from near and far into one place where you can sip and savor from the comfort of couches.
-A place for connoisseurs and causal imbibers alike, La Dolce Vita offers flights of wine, wine by the glass, or a half-carafe or bottle for the table.
-There’s also a rotating menu of Italian-inspired local cuisine, and classic films are screened each night.
+La Dolce Vita Wine Lounge gathers boutique wines from near and far, so you can sip and savor from the comfort of couches.
+There is also a rotating menu of Italian-inspired local cuisine, and classic films are screened each night.

 Barber Cellars

-With its tasting room located in the Hotel Petaluma building, Barber Cellars is dedicated to small production, single vineyard wines from throughout Sonoma County.
-The tasting room showcases cheeses from local producers and paintings from local artists.
-You can also order a salad, a gourmet grilled cheese sandwich, and other nibbles.
+With its tasting room in the Hotel Petaluma building, Barber Cellars is dedicated to small production, single vineyard wines from Sonoma County.
+The tasting room showcases cheeses from local producers, paintings from local artists, and nibbles on the menu.

-If you like dessert wines, don’t miss Sonoma Portworks, the only Sonoma County winery (and one of a handful in California) specializing in ports and after-dinner drinks.
-Their tasting room is tucked away in the old Foundry Wharf building alongside the Petaluma River.
-A pioneer in the industry, in addition to port they also make sherry, grappa, and their own unique take on balsamic vinegar.
+Don’t miss Sonoma Portworks, the only Sonoma County winery (and one of a handful in California) specializing in ports and after-dinner dessert wines.
+In addition to port, they also make sherry, grappa, and their own balsamic vinegar.
+This tasting room is in the Foundry Wharf building along the Petaluma River.

 Lagunitas Brewing Company

-If you prefer beer to wine, drop by the popular Lagunitas Brewing Company’s TapRoom and Beer Sanctuary, which offers free tours daily.
-The brewery’s IPAs, pale ales, pilsners, and a dozen other year-round and seasonal beers have put Petaluma on the map with beer aficionados at home and far afield.
+Drop by the popular Lagunitas Brewing Company’s TapRoom and Beer Sanctuary, which offers free tours daily.
+The brewery’s IPAs, pale ales, pilsners, and other seasonal beers have put Petaluma on the map with beer aficionados at home and far afield.

-For more ideas, check out the Sonoma County Craft Beverage Map and our listings of Sonoma County Breweries, Distilleries & Cider Houses.
+For more options, check out the Sonoma County Craft Beverage Map and our listings of Sonoma County Breweries, Distilleries & Cider Houses.

-Once again, it’s a matter of choices, choices, choices.
-At Central Market, everything is made in-house and from scratch, daily, including the bread that comes out of the wood-fired oven fresh each morning.
-The menu features farm-to-table rustic California-Mediterranean cuisine, with ingredients from the restaurant’s own Petaluma farm.
+At Central Market, everything is made from scratch, including the bread that comes out of the wood-fired oven fresh each morning.
+The menu features farm-to-table rustic California-Mediterranean cuisine with ingredients from the restaurant’s own farm.

-For even more options, check out Where to Eat: Restaurants in Petaluma.
+For more dining, check out Where to Eat: Restaurants in Petaluma.

 You Might Also Like